neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 We annotated 104 papers to validate study/task information, with the majority of these papers sourced from the NeuroVault collection.

 * **Modality & RestingState:** Modality and Resting State fields demonstrated very high accuracy.
 For instance, with 94% accuracy for these fields using GPT 4\.
 * **TaskName and TaskDescription Accuracy:** TaskName is accurate for studies with a clearly defined task name (64/104 of studies), with a score of 0.9 (1-Levenshtein distance).
-For studies without a clearly defined task name, qualitative review of examples, showed that the models often provided a coherent and plausible description of the task based on the provided context, even if it wasn't a direct match to a predefined label.
+For studies without a clearly defined task name, qualitative review of examples showed that the models often provided a coherent and plausible description of the task based on the provided context, even if it wasn't a direct match to a predefined label.

 This preliminary validation is just a first step.
 Stay tuned for a more comprehensive evaluation of AI-extracted neuroimaging features\!